 Therefore, if you’re booking an Aeroplan Mini-RTW in a premium cabin, the goal is always to try to secure as many flights as possible in your chosen class of service, since you don’t get anything in return if you end up in a lower class of service on some of your flights.

 Rule 2: Stopovers & Open-Jaws

-Want to visit Europe and Africa on your way to Australia?
+Want to visit Europe on your way to Australia?
 You can do it.
 Want to hop down to Colombia before spending a few weeks backpacking through South East Asia?
 You can do it.

 Very few other frequent flyer programs will allow you to build trips like these.
 Aeroplan Mini-RTWs can be customized to your heart’s content, depending on which places around the world interest you the most (and subject to a few routing constraints, as we’ll discuss further below).
 That’s what makes them so powerful.

 Rule 3: Long Layovers

 The fun doesn’t stop there.
 Beyond your destination, stopover(s), and possibly an open-jaw, you can also build additional layovers into your trip, which are stops of 24 hours or less in duration.